-Trumpeter Tom Richeson has toured with pop stars Michael Jackson and Janet Jackson (with The Jacksons), Diana Ross (featuring Weather Report and Koinonia drummer Alex Acuna and Count Basie and Ella Fitzgerald trumpeter Don Rader), The Temptations, The O'Jays, Lou Rawls (with trombonist Andy Martin in horn section), the Spinners (led by Motown Records Music Director Maurice King), toured with the Charlie Spivak Orchestra (as Charlie's lead trumpeter) and the Tommy Dorsey Orchestra (led by trombonist Buddy Morrow), performed with jazz artists Pharoah Sanders, Gregory Tardy, Jerry Coker, Mark Boling, Jon Hamar, Alvin Batiste, Airto Moriera, Carl Fontana, Victor Wooten, Jack DeJohnette, Maria Schneider, Frank Sinatra, Jack Coker, Donald Brown, Art Porter, Sr., Charles Thomas, Bill Scarlett, Ted Ludwig, Willie Humphrey, Wally Brath, Gene Rush, Maasej, Abel, and Josua Kovacevic, Mike Choby, Stefano Sabatini, Keith Brown, Rusty Holloway, and many others.
-He played lead trumpet with Ella Fitzgerald, Nancy Wilson, and Buddy Rich (with the Arkansas Symphony Orchestra).
-He’s toured 20-plus countries with International Cultural Exchange, an organization that promotes cross cultural exchanges in the arts and education for the purposes of enlightenment, understanding and compassion.
-The ICX Jazz Ensemble headlined the 2019 Cairo International Jazz Festival.
-Tom was inducted into the Arkansas Hall of Fame in 2014, is a former member of the Arkansas and Knoxville Symphony Orchestras and taught music history and jazz studies at the University of Arkansas at Little Rock for four decades.
-He has a few albums, including Gift of Wind (2020).
+Trumpeter Tom Richeson toured with pop stars Michael Jackson and Janet Jackson (with The Jacksons), Diana Ross, The Temptations, The O'Jays, Lou Rawls, The Spinners, Tom Jones, and The Tommy Dorsey and Charlie Spivak Orchestras.
+He played lead trumpet with the Arkansas Symphony Orchestra for Ella Fitzgerald, Nancy Wilson, and Buddy Rich.
+He's performed with many jazz artists, most notably, Pharoah Sanders, Gregory Tardy, Frank Sinatra, Alvin Batiste, Airto Moriera, Carl Fontana, Victor Wooten, Jack DeJohnette, Jerry Coker, Donald Brown, Stan Samole, Art Porter, Charles Thomas, Bill Scarlett, Ted Ludwig, Gene Rush, Mark Boling, Jon Hamar, Wally Brath, Maasej Kovacevic, Abel Kovacevic, Mike Choby, Buck Powell, Rick Carfa, and Brandon Dorris.
+He’s toured 20+ countries with International Cultural Exchange (ICX), an organization that promotes cross cultural exchanges in the arts and education for the purposes of enlightenment, understanding and compassion.
+The ICX Jazz Ensemble was featured on the 2021 Cairo International Jazz Festival.
+Tom founded and directed the Little Rock Jazz Machine, a jazz big band.
+Band directors, orchestra, and other local musicians played as a Monday night rehearsal band in a local night club.
+Albums include The Little Rock Jazz Machine, Live at the Afterthought (1987).
+He's a former member of the Arkansas and Knoxville Symphony Orchestras, and taught jazz studies courses at the University of Arkansas at Little Rock for 41 years.
+Albums include Jazz Tracks (2014) and Gift of Wind (2020).

 “…whatever you do, do it all for the glory of God” (1 Corinthians 10:31).